 But there’s also another “secret weapon” in the Paleo diet that boosts weight loss, dramatically—the high fiber content!
 When you follow a Paleo diet, your fiber intake increases substantially due to the increase of fruits and vegetables, and reduction in processed foods.
 That fiber helps you feel full longer.
 But even more importantly…

-All of that Fiber Increases the “Slimming” Bacteria in Your Gut!
+Fiber Increases the “Slimming” Bacteria in Your Gut

 Research has shown that there are two main types of bacteria in the gut that influence weight: firmicutes and bacteroidetes.
 Studies have shown that people who are obese tend to have more firmicutes, while people who are maintaining a healthy weight have more bacteroidetes.